IanDCarroll/GoScrumYourself/DailyScrum.md

+9/7/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Learn Python the hard Way ex31 & 32
+  - ask about resources for practicing TDD
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Read Chapter 9 in "Learning Agile"
+  - Learn Python the Hard Way ex33 & 34
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers

 9/6/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Revised blog post on OSS Scrum